secureCodeBox/documentation/docs/getting-started/installation.md

 ## Troubleshooting

-### Minio Startup Problems
+### MinIO Startup Problems

-If your secureCodeBox Operator install is failing , and you see that the operator pod seems to be working okay, but the minio pods started along side it does not start up properly, your probably cluster isn't configured to have a working default [Storage Class for Persistent Volumes](https://kubernetes.io/docs/concepts/storage/storage-classes/).
+If your secureCodeBox Operator install is failing, and you see that the operator pod seems to be working okay, but the MinIO pods started alongside it does not start up properly, your cluster probably isn't configured to have a working default [Storage Class for Persistent Volumes](https://kubernetes.io/docs/concepts/storage/storage-classes/).

 Suggested solutions:

-- Use a Cloud Storage provider instead of Minio.
+- Use a Cloud Storage provider instead of MinIO.
 This has to provide a API compatible to AWS S3.
 Providers that we have tried and worked great include:
   - AWS S3
   - Google Cloud Storage
   - DigitalOcean Spaces
-- Configure Minio to use a HostPath Volume.
+- Configure MinIO to use a HostPath Volume.
 This is more work to set up and manage, but also works for local / on-prem installation.

 ### ClusterRole & CRD Issues